subirvarma/GeneralCognitics/_posts/chapter1_scientificmethod.md

 # Why Did Science Take Off After Newton?

 So, what happened in the 1600s?
 The answer in one word is: Newton.
 Before Newton, scientists (or Natural Philosphers as they were then called), tried to find explanations for natural phenomena, but these explanations involved factors such as theological, aesthetic or philosophical considerations.
 According to Strevens, post Newton all these extraneous factors where thrown out, and the only thing that mattered was the agreement between predictions from the theory and empirical measurements.
-This idea was actually proposed by Sir Francis Bacon in the early 1600s, but was first rigorously put into practice by Newton.
+This new wsy of doing science was actually proposed by Sir Francis Bacon in the early 1600s, but was first rigorously put into practice by Newton.

 ![](https://subirvarma.github.io/GeneralCognitics/images/fig5.jpeg)

+Figure 3: The Universe according to Descartes

 As an example of a theory from before Newton, consider Rene Descartes theory of planetary motion.
 Aristotle back in the 3rd century B.C. tried to explain all motion, as an innate desire for objects to seek out their natural state, so in a sense he was ascribing a biological function to in-animate objects.
 Descartes, who lived just before Newton, started from the principle that nothing moves unless it is pushed, which is actually quite reasonable, and concluded that empty space between the planets is not really empty but is filled with particles that are pushing the planets along.
 Note that both these theories were based on philosophical beliefs of their originators and were scientific dead-ends, since they could not be used to make reliable predictions.